spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/CodeGenDocs/1-create-codegen-unit.md

     ├── Source
 ```

-This is where any logic should be defined for a codegen unit.
-This is the directory where you should define your generators and the codegen job that calls them.

 > Think carefully about how to structure `Source/`.
 The `CodeGen.sln` solution coalesces all contents and directories within each codegen unit's `Source/` directory into the `CodeGen.csproj` project.
 >
 > <details><summary>Click to expand example.</summary>